Woodside rallies against shootings

 Borough President Donovan Richards, speaking outside the Woodside Houses Management Office at 50-51 Broadway, said he wants to see the criminals turned in.

 “We call for the community to turn them in because you know who they are,” he said.
 “We have to turn them in.
-We’re not asking for vengeance but when you do the time you gotta do the crime and her family deserves justice.”
+We’re not asking for vengeance but when you do the crime you gotta do the time and her family deserves justice.”

 The night before the press conference, a 32-year-old man was shot in the back at the complex.
 He is expected to survive.